ranjeet-h/frontend-interview-preparation/03-javascript-coding-problems.md

 # JavaScript Interview Preparation: 40 Essential Questions for 4 Years Experience

-As a seasoned frontend developer with 4 years of experience, mastering JavaScript interview questions is crucial for advancing your career.
+As a seasoned frontend developer mastering JavaScript interview questions is crucial for advancing your career.
 This comprehensive guide presents 40 carefully selected JavaScript programming questions and answers that align with your experience level and the expectations of senior frontend developer roles.

 ## JavaScript Core Concepts